Ozy-Viking/twitch_king_of_the_hill/README.md

 ##### Additional Rigged Users

-If you want to add an additional rigged user use the search parametre `riggedUser`.
+If you want to add an additional rigged user use the search parameter `riggedUser`.
 You can add as many as you would like.

 ```url
 http://localhost:28080/?riggedUser=Ozy_Viking&riggedUser=Not_Ozy_Viking